-Houses in These Cities Are Suddenly Bargains
+15 Cities Where Houses Are Best Bargains Right Now

 More From GOBankingRates

-Social Security: Proposal for $2,400 Extra in Checks Expanded and Reintroduced in Congress

-This article originally appeared on GOBankingRates.com: Houses in These Cities Are Suddenly Bargains
+This article originally appeared on GOBankingRates.com: 15 Cities Where Houses Are Best Bargains Right Now